oracle/graal/docs/tools/vscode/graalvm/polyglot-runtime.md

 }
 ```

-The advantage of using the Debug Adapter Protocol over Chrome Dev Tools is that (1) it is "native" to Visual Studio Code (VS Code), meaning it does not require any intermediate translation, and (2) it supports multithreading, which can be particularly useful to debug a Ruby application (for example).
+The advantage of using the Debug Adapter Protocol over Chrome Dev Tools is that it is "native" to VS Code, meaning it does not require any intermediate translation, and it supports multithreading, which can be particularly useful to debug, for example,  a Ruby application.

 ## Debugging JavaScript and Node.js

 To debug a JavaScript or Node.js application running on GraalVM, create a launch configuration for the application:

 1. Go to **File**, then **Open Folder** to open the application project folder in VS Code.
 2. Switch to the Debug view by clicking on the "bug" icon in the left-hand side panel.
-The newly opened window will suggest you create a _launch.json_ file.
+The newly opened window will suggest you create a `launch.json` file.
 If debugging is not yet configured (that is, no `launch.json` has been created), select `GraalVM` from the list of available debug environments.
 3. Once the `launch.json` file is opened, one of the following techniques can be used to add a new configuration:
   * Use code completion if your cursor is located inside the configurations array.
   * Click **Add Configuration** to invoke IntelliSense snippet suggestions at the start of the array.